The Milton and Carroll Petrie Department of Urology

 Peter Wiklund, MD, PhD, has the greatest experience with robot-assisted cystectomy with totally intracorporeal neobladder in the world.
 He pioneered this procedure in 2003 and subsequently built the leading cystectomy program at the Karolinska Institute in Stockholm, Sweden.
 Dr. Wiklund has performed more than 3,000 robotic operations and has extensive experience in advanced pelvic oncological surgery in patients whose tumor is growing on several pelvic organs.
 Dr. Wiklund travels the world as an invited lecturer at various courses and master classes in robotic surgery.
 Dr. Wiklund is Chairman of the scientific working group of the European Urology Robotic Section of the European Association of Urology and is an international member of the American Urological Association.

-Our Urology Residency is authorized by the ACGME to train 5 residents per year.
+Our Urology Residency is authorized by the ACGME to recruit five residents per year.
+Here is a list of our current residents.

 Eric Bortnick, MD